olton/metro5-docs/docs/intro.md

 # Getting Started

-Welcome to Metro 5.
-Metro 5 is a component library in the style of Windows Metro (new name Widows Fluent Design).
+Welcome to Metro UI.
+Metro UI is a component library in the style of Windows Metro (new name Widows Fluent Design).

-**Metro 5 includes:**
+**Metro UI includes:**
 + Modules that facilitate work with DOM, strings, dates, color, and animation.
 + More than 100 ready to use components in the style of Windows Metro
 + A set of additional CSS styles for quick manipulation of HTML elements
 + A set of additional useful JavaScript functions

-_The general structure of Metro 5 is presented in the figure below._
+_The general structure of Metro UI is presented in the figure below._

 ![Metro5 Structure](/img/metro5-struct.png)

 ## Modules
-Metro 5 contains 6 common modules:
+Metro UI contains 6 common modules:
 - **Query** is a jQuery analog module, has almost all the necessary methods, with the same names and the same action as the mentioned jQuery.
 - **Datetime** - the module contains functions for convenient work with dates
 - **String** - the module contains functions for convenient work with strings